Skip to Content

 After a couple summers working in the food industry, Cedarville University junior Rachel Higbee knew she wanted a career that could incorporate her love of art.
 This led her to found Arae Designs, where she has already sold over 1,000 custom-made clay earrings in a little over a year.
 Higbee, a professional writing and information design major from Brownsburg, Indiana, experimented with custom paintings and drawings in high school.
 However, even though she received a lot of orders, the time involved in fulfilling each request kept this from becoming a sustainable business while she was also a full-time student.

-2021 Apr 22
+Business/professional - 2021 Apr 22

 Four Students Host Game Night for Transfer Students